r2dbc/r2dbc.github.io/z003-drivers.md

 * Group: **io.r2dbc**
 * Artifact: **r2dbc-spi-test**

-To run all the tests that are expected, write an implementation of the TCK's `Example<T>` test.
+To run all the tests that are expected, write an implementation of the TCK's `TestKit<T>` test.

-See [r2dbc-postgresql's Example](https://github.com/r2dbc/r2dbc-postgresql/blob/master/src/test/java/io/r2dbc/postgresql/PostgresqlExample.java) to read the full source.
+See [r2dbc-postgresql's Example](https://github.com/r2dbc/r2dbc-postgresql/blob/master/src/test/java/io/r2dbc/postgresql/PostgresqlTestKit.java) to read the full source.